Galileo88/GroupChangeWalkthrough/FLOW_MAPPING.md

 # Application Flow Mapping

-This document maps the flowchart to the actual implementation in index.html.

-**Code Organization:** The index.html file has been organized with clear section headers and cleaned of verbose inline comments.
-All functionality remains intact, with improved readability through structured sections (see Code Organization section below).

-**Note:** The flowchart does not include a Step 10.
-The flow goes directly from Step 9 (provider-type-selection) to either:
-- Step 11 (existing-provider-open-cics) for Existing Provider path
-- Step 24 (create-enrollment) for New Provider path

-A previously existing Step 10 (existing-provider-questions-21-23) has been removed to match the flowchart exactly.

 ## Page Index Reference

 | Step # | Page ID | Array Index | Description |